-- the external project manager advised the principal construction contractor that ending the defect liability period on this date was no longer appropriate as a number of defects remained outstanding - DPTI advised the \$600 000 insurance bond will be retained until the revised defect liability has expired or a risk assessment is completed to determine it is acceptable to release a portion of the bond.
+In October 2017 the external project manager advised the principal construction contractor that ending the defect liability period on this date was no longer appropriate as a number of the defects remained outstanding and that a revised defect liability period will be agreed once all outstanding defects are rectified.

+At the time of this Report the defect liability period had not been revised and no portion of the \$600 000 insurance bond has been released.
+DPTI advised that it will be retained until the revised defect liability period has expired or a risk assessment is completed to determine whether it is acceptable to release a portion of the bond.